 Considerable investment has been made in the provision of the flood defences to protect the area from tidal flooding.
-The site is currently protected against tidal flooding.
-The site will be flood free up to the defended 1 in 1000 year event.
-The actual flood risk posed to the site is low and is less than 1 in 1000 years therefore, the tidal flood risk posed to the site can be considered a residual risk.
-The actual flood risk posed to the site is low and is less than 1 in 1000 years.
-During the defended 1 in 200 year (plus climate change) event therefore, the site may be inundated with floodwater to a maximum depth of 0.28m.
+The Site is currently protected against tidal flooding.
+The Site will be flood free up to the defended 1 in 1000 year event.
+The actual flood risk posed to the Site is low and is less than 1 in 1000 years therefore, the tidal flood risk posed to the Site can be considered a residual risk.
+However, during the defended 1 in 200 year (plus climate change) event therefore, the Site may be inundated with floodwater to a maximum depth of 0.45m.